What’s the difference between KiwiSaver and other managed funds?

 And then there’s the annual Government contribution.
 For every dollar you contribute during the KiwiSaver year (1 July – 30 June), the Government will add an extra 50 cents to your account, up to a maximum of $521.23 per year.
 You start qualifying for your Government contribution from the very first dollar you put in, but to get the maximum amount, you need to contribute at least $1,042.86 by 30 June.
 To be eligible, you need to be aged 18 to 64 and living in New Zealand.

-So far, we’ve talked about the benefits of investing in your KiwiSaver plan.
+So far, we’ve talked about the benefits of investing in your KiwiSaver investment.
 But depending on your needs, there may be at least one downside: your money is locked in until you are 65, unless you qualify to withdraw it to buy a house, a withdrawal for really serious financial hardship is approved or if you move permanently to a country that is not Australia.
 So, if you’d like the flexibility of withdrawing your money as and when needed, other options are worth considering – like managed funds.

 Managed funds